 Identification in Special Education

 - Indicator #10: Inappropriate

 Identification in Specific Disability Categories

 The Individuals with Disabilities Act (IDEA) of 2004 requires DPI to have in place a SPP that evaluates the State's efforts to implement the requirements and purposes of IDEA and describes how the State will improve performance.
-As part of the SPP, DPI, with stakeholder input, set measurable and rigorous targets for indicators established by OSEP under the priority areas.
-For indicators related to compliance, OSEP set the target at 100%.
-For indicators related to disproportionate representation of racial and ethnic groups, OSEP set the target at 0%.
+As part of the SPP, DPI, with stakeholder input, sets measurable and rigorous targets for indicators established by OSEP under the priority areas.
+This occurred most recently in 2021 and was incorporated into the SPP/APR submitted February 1, 2022.

 DPI focuses its work on activities related to the indicators in the SPP to improve outcomes for children with disabilities.
 Using the indicators and targets, DPI measures and reports on the State's progress in an Annual Performance Report (APR).
 DPI reports annually to the public on the performance of each local educational agency (LEA) located in the state on the targets in the SPP.